Boonah, Queensland: Economy

 The area produces vegetables for the nearby Brisbane Markets notably carrots, potatoes, and cereal crops.
 Beef, pork and timber are also produced locally.
 In the 2000–01 financial year the Shire of Boonah produced $67 million worth of agricultural products.
 More than 135,000 hectares of farmland were used to produce about $20 million worth of crops and $46 million from livestock.
 Vegetables accounted for more than 20% of agricultural products in the area.
 The main crops were carrots, French and runner beans, lucerne and potatoes.
 The shire produced 7% of the state's hay and 8% of the state's soybeans.
 Dairy cows, meat cattle, meat chicken and pigs were the main livestock commodities, producing 1% of the total value of the state's production in these commodities.
 Nearly two-thirds of the recorded food and fibre businesses in the Boonah area produced beef cattle.
 More than 180 farms used irrigation.
-The town has a local office of Primary Industries and Fisheries.
+The town has a local office of Primary Industries.

 Education

-Boonah State School is a government primary (Prep-6) school for boys and girls at Park Street (27.9977°S 152.6811°E).
+Boonah State School is a government primary (Prep–6) school for boys and girls at Park Street (27.9977°S 152.6811°E).
 In 2018, the school had an enrolment of 231 students with 22 teachers (18 full-time equivalent) and 16 non-teaching staff (10 full-time equivalent).
 It includes a special education program.

-All Saints' School is a Catholic primary (Prep-6) school for boys and girls at 15 Oliver Street (28.0003°S 152.6864°E).
-In 2018, the school had an enrolment of 181 students with 15 teachers (12 full-time equivalent) and 9 non-teaching staff (6 full-time equivalent).

-Boonah State High School is a government secondary (7-12) school for boys and girls at 32 Macquarie Street (27.9954°S 152.6891°E).
+All Saints' School is a Catholic primary (Prep–6) school for boys and girls at 15 Oliver Street (28.0003°S 152.6864°E).
+In 2018, the school had an enrolment of 181 students with 15 teachers (12 full-time equivalent) and 9 non-teaching staff (6 full-time equivalent).Boonah State High School is a government secondary (7–12) school for boys and girls at 32 Macquarie Street (27.9954°S 152.6891°E).
 In 2018, the school had an enrolment of 658 students with 60 teachers (57 full-time equivalent) and 30 non-teaching staff (21 full-time equivalent).
 It includes a special education program.

 The Bremer Institute of TAFE had a campus at Boonah, which operated at limited functionality for several years due to cutbacks.
 Bremer has since merged into TAFE South Queensland and the Boonah campus was closed.